cisco/elsy/docs/configuringlcrepo.md

 ```

 You will now see an `lc.yml`, `Dockerfile`, and `docker-compose.yml` file in
 your repo.
-The following sections describe how lc uses these files.
+The following sections describe how elsy uses these files.

 ## lc.yml

-lc uses the `lc.yml` file at the root of the repo to figure out how it should
+elsy uses the `lc.yml` file at the root of the repo to figure out how it should
 work inside the repo. `lc.yml` supports the following configuration options:

 * `project_name`: name of your `docker-compose` project which is used as